 The Max Kade Center for the Study of Contemporary German Culture, named in honor of the distinguished German-American industrialist and philanthropist, provides a focal point for programming related to the study of contemporary German culture at Dickinson College.
 Through the generous support of Max Kade and the college, German authors and scholars visit campus for short- and long-term visits.
 Visitors attend department courses, give lectures, hold public readings, and/or attend our weekly German Table.

-The Department of German is one of the top departments of German in the U.S. We have between eight and ten majors each year.
-In recent years, we have had sophomore students receive DAAD Fellowships to study abroad in Bremen and graduating seniors return to Germany as Fulbright English Teaching Assistants.
+The Department of German is one of the top departments of German in the U.S. We have between eight and ten majors and minors each year.
+In recent years, we have had students receive DAAD fellowships to study abroad in Bremen and graduating seniors return to Germany as Fulbright English Teaching Assistants.